bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

 ### Largest incremental flood

-As you compute each flood level,  you'll want to keep track of how many points are flooded at that level, and the overall largest flood,  something like this:
+As you compute each flood level,  you will want to keep track of how many points are flooded at that level, and the overall largest flood.
+For example,

 ```
 compute SLR flooding up to 3.0 (with incr=1.0)
-	At rise =1.0:flooding 2881281 new cells
+	At rise =1.0: flooding 2881281 new cells
 	At rise =2.0: flooding  814266 new cells
 	At rise =3.0: flooding  121239 new cells
 total nb. cells flooded: 3816786 (46.92 percent)
-largest flood is from slr=0.0 to slr=1.0, total 2881281 cells ```
+largest flood is from slr=0.0 to slr=1.0, total 2881281 cells
 ```